Useful First Time Bali Tips For The Whole Family to Help you Navigate Bali From Arrival to Departure and Everything in Between.

 #02 – WHY WE LOVE VILLA MANAGERS

-I would email him/her all my requirements such as organising airport transfers, booking activities, restaurant reservations and even stocking the fridge with some essentials!
+I would email him/her all my requirements such as organising Bali airport transfers, booking activities, restaurant reservations and even stocking the fridge with some essentials!
 They usually respond quickly and are most helpful.
 Don’t bother doing anything on your own.
 This way they also have your itinerary at hand and they can assist if anything were to go awry.

 #03 – RELIGION IN BALI

 The predominant religion in Bali is Hinduism.
 It is extremely prevalent in Bali with daily offerings such as the Canang Sari being made every day.
-Please be mindful of their beliefs and be respectful of their culture.
+Please be mindful of their beliefs and be respectful of Balinese culture.

 #04 – BALI AIRPORT AND VISA REQUIREMENTS

 Ngurah Rai is the new airport in Denpasar and it is a far cry from what it used to be!
 Now that most countries are exempt from having to get a tourist visa, the queues have significantly improved.
 Please note you are only permitted to stay for 30 days.
 Some passport holders may extend their stay by getting a visa extension at the immigration office for another 30 days whilst others are not able to.
 Those will have to leave the country and return if they want to stay longer.
 Please check your validity prior to departure.